Viviendennis/Aika/README.md

-# Aika
+# ParallelCraft_MyPerson
-Personal sharing his story!:)
+Welcome to ParallelCraft! :)